Resistance to Disease: Grow a healthy flock of chickens by keeping only chickens with strong immune systems and great disease resistance.

 Granted, we do have the space for a literal hatch explosion, I can grow some 200 at a time at various ages.
 So once the flock gets thinned, I can bounce back in a hurry.
 Without the space to refill, grow, sort, cull and repeat, it's possible to cull yourself out of a flock and have to start over.

 It was scary to make the decision we did.
 It felt like ripping off a band-aid from a wound.
 But it worked.
 After several years of going "old school," we're thankful to have found the gumption to see it through.
 It worked, and today our "homestead" birds don't need much in order to do their thing.

 The hardest part now is that I admin for our local backyard chicken group and people post their flock problems all the time.
 As badly as I want to tell them to "get the axe out," I give a vet referral instead.
 When you have just 6 chickens, chances are, they're pets.

 How you manage your flock will be your decision; it's a personal decision based on your goals, flock size, space, housing, etc.

-This article is meant as "food for thought," just an opinion formed on how things have worked for us and what we hope for in the future.
+This article about resistance to disease is meant as "food for thought," just an opinion formed on how things have worked for us and what we hope for in the future.
 We had to build our flock to get them there but it didn't take them long.

 Hopefully you get your start from birds that are already strong and robust and therefore flock health won't be something you have to think much about at all.